 It is clear that most of the statues, figures, and pictures in the homes of families in the Western world are not idols, but have a decorative purpose.
 It is, of course, different in some countries in Asia where statues and figures are objects of worship as well as in religions where statues and pictures of saints play a part in their worship.

 On this background, I ask: Is the Christmas tree an idol?
-I think that most JW would say Yes.
-But let us consider some details regarding the Christmas tree in the light of the above Watchtower article.
+I think that most Jehovah’s Witnesses would say Yes.
+But let us consider some details regarding the Christmas tree in light of the above Watchtower article.

 The ancient Egyptians celebrated the winter solstice by filling their homes with green palm rushes to honor the god Ra.
 The Romans had their Saturnalia feast at the winter solstice, and they decorated their homes and temples with evergreen boughs.
 The origin of the present Christmas tree tradition may link back to the custom of the Germans in the 16th century of decorating their homes with fir trees.
 The catalyst of the worldwide acceptance of the Christmas tree is ascribed to Queen Victoria of England, who in 1846 was sketched together with her husband Albert and their children around a Christmas tree.

 Today, Christmas is celebrated all over the world, both in countries that are called Christian and in non-Christian countries.
 One example of the latter is Japan: